 How to Simplify the Painting Process

-When painting kitchen cabinets, bathroom cabinets, or utility room cabinets, it’s a smart idea to remove the cabinet doors and also the hardware to simplify the process.
+When painting kitchen cabinets, bathroom cabinets, or utility room cabinets, it’s smart to remove the cabinet doors and the hardware to simplify the process.
 This will help eliminate time-consuming mistakes and prevent messes and frustrations during the project, which is always a plus!
-For the best results and before DIY painting kitchen cabinets, make sure all surfaces are dust-free after sanding by using a vacuum to clean them.
+For the best results and before DIY painting kitchen cabinets, ensure all surfaces are dust-free after sanding by using a vacuum to clean them.

 Also, have a dedicated space for the cabinet doors to dry in a garage or basement so that they aren’t in the way of foot traffic.
 Meanwhile, tape labels will help you easily reassemble the doors in the right places once your project is done.